jaekyeongg/RNA/index.md

 layout: project_page
 permalink: /

-title: RNA: Video Editing with ROI-based Neural Atlas
+title: On Computable Numbers, with an Application to the Entscheidungsproblem
 authors:
     A. M. Turing
 affiliations: